 Our bare trust documents seek to ensure that SMSF trustees can assert and prove ownership over fund assets, in accordance with the ATO requirement, where legal title is held by another entity for practical, commercial or for some other reason.

 Please note that these bare trust documents must be authorised under the governing rules of the fund.

 - Draft resolutions

 - Bare trust deed

-The documents are $800+GST (softcopy only).
+The documents are $1,200 (inclusive of GST) (softcopy only).
 Click here to order.

 The above fee does not include the provision of any advice and other attendances, and we generally recommend that expert advice is sought from an experienced lawyer where bare trust arrangements are being contemplated.
 In particular, duty advice should be sought for the relevant jurisdiction before any documents are executed where the bare trust is over dutiable property.

 If you require any further assistance or advice, DBA Lawyers would be pleased to assist.
 Please let us know.
 The above documents are broadly offered on the basis that the asset being acquired and/or held by the bare trust will be located in Australia.
 We invite you to contact us if the intended asset is located overseas, as there are numerous compliance and other issues that can arise with overseas investments and we may need to revise our fee estimate depending on the speciﬁc circumstances.